 The French Bulldog is a cute lap dog that loves to be with its family and enjoys playing and having fun.
-It is smaller in size than the American Bulldog and English Bulldog breeds.
-The origin of the French Bulldog breed, contrary to popular belief, is England, not France, but it is integrated with the country where it gained popularity.
-He has a low center of gravity, a wide-body, heavy bone and muscle structure.
-It has a large square head.
-The skin on the head and shoulders is soft, loose and wrinkled.
-They have a distinctive flair with their large, broad, bat ears.
-They enjoy spending time with their loved ones, sleeping and cuddling.
+He is smaller in size than the American Bulldog and English Bulldog breeds.
+The origin of the French Bulldog breed, contrary to popular belief, is England, not France, but he integrated with the country where he gained popularity.
+He has a low center of gravity, a wide body, and a heavy bone and muscle structure.
+He has a large square head.
+The skin on the head and shoulders is soft, loose, and wrinkled.
+They have a distinctive flair with their large, broad bat ears.
+They enjoy spending time with their loved ones, sleeping, and cuddling.
 Being alone for a long time is not for them at all.
 The city is among the most popular small dog breeds due to its adaptability to apartment life and being an adaptable dog.
 In this article, you will learn French bulldog traits and care and everything you wonder about them.

 max.
 26- 30 lbs